phchavesmaia/QSE-models/models/ahfeldt_etal-2015/readme.md

 The goal of this folder is to replicate the canonical QSE model from Ahlfeldt et al. (2015) using Julia, based on the Matlab Toolkit by Ahlfeldt (2024).
 To download the .mat files, please refer to Ahlfeldt (2024).

+It follows a list of what remains to be implemented:
+- [ ] Test whether the results of the calibration function return identical results to Ahlfeldt (2024).
+- [ ] Implement the counterfactual exercises with **exogenous** fundamentals.
+- [ ] Implement the counterfactual exercises with **endogenous** fundamentals

 ## References

 Ahlfeldt, G. M. (2024).
 Toolkit for The Economics of Density: Evidence from the Berlin Wall. https://github.com/Ahlfeldt/ARSW2015-toolkit